arsenal9971/DeepMicrolocalReconstruction/README.md

 ### License

-DeNSE is released under the MIT License (refer to the LICENSE file for details).
+This code is released under the MIT License (refer to the LICENSE file for details).

 ### Contents
 0. [Introduction](#introduction)